eipi1/overload/docs/src/request/split-file.md

-## RequestFile
+## SplitRequestFile

-Get requests from a CSV file.
+Get requests from a CSV file, split the file equally between secondary nodes.
 File has to be [uploaded](../api/upload-data-file.md) separately before the test.
 Upload request returns name/id of the file to be used in the test request.

 | field     | Description             | data type |
 |-----------|-------------------------|-----------|
 | file_name | ID of the uploaded file | UUID      |

-Note that, application doesn't split file, instead distribute whole file with secondary nodes.
-The nodes picks up requests randomly from the file.

 #### Example
 ```rust